ManuelCecere/SentimentAnalysis/README.md

 # SentimentAnalysis
-Sentiment analysis performed on medical reviews using the Perceptron Algorithm.
+Sentiment analysis performed on drugs reviews using the Perceptron Algorithm.
 More information about this project can be found in the report.

 I've uploaded the project's source file.
 It should be enough modify the directories where necessary.
 Here's the dataset link http://archive.ics.uci.edu/ml/datasets/Drug+Review+Dataset+%28Drugs.com%29